Responsibilities of the Board:

 Carlos created a Dallas / North Texas group where he has an active role in building relationships with fellow LAc's and is a proud member of the TAAOM and AAAOM.
 His vision and mission statement is simple.
 United we stand, divided we fall.

-Drea Miller is a South Korean born acupuncturist and lead acupuncturist at Rapid City Acupuncture in Rapid City, South Dakota.
+Drea Miller is a South Korean born acupuncturist and lead acupuncturist at Big Sun Acupuncture in Rapid City, South Dakota.
 Her journey to become an acupuncturist began after receiving acupuncture for an autoimmune disorder in her late teens.
 The healing she experienced was so profound that she has dedicated her life since then to sharing the art and science of acupuncture with others in need.

 She completed her Oriental Medicine training at the AOMA Graduate School of Integrative Medicine in Austin, Texas in early 2011.
 Drea is board certified through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), a certified Asian bodywork therapist through the American Organization for Bodywork Therapies of Asia (AOBTA), and a Master level Usui Reiki (energy work) practitioner.